rostools/prodigenr/CONTRIBUTING.md

 (but it doesn't have to be).

-I'll try to label issues that would be good first attempts for new contributors with a "Good First Task" label.
-I also label issues with "easy" and "hard", which is a proxy for how difficult it is to address the issue.
+I'll try to label issues that would be good first attempts for new contributors with a `easy` label.
+I also label issues with `hard` if the task is a bit more difficult and `low priority` or `high priority` for issues to focus more on.

 No matter how you contribute, your help and thoughts and ideas are truly appreciated!!

 ## Contacting for specific questions.

-For questions that don't really belong as an Issue or for other questions such as about contributing, you can contact me by my email (lwjohnst@gmail.com)
+For questions that don't really belong as an Issue or for other questions such as about contributing, you can contact me by my email (lwjohnst@gmail.com).